What is A Fashion Trend?

 For example, the Preppy fashion style reflects the uniforms of Ivy League students, which are infused with aesthetics, patterns, colors, and materials belonging to British culture.

-In simple terms, fashion trends are clothes or accessories depicting re-interpretations of classic fashion styles or novel aesthetic blends belonging to new geographies or cultural landscapes.
+Fashion trends are clothes or accessories depicting re-interpretations of classic fashion styles or novel aesthetic blends belonging to new geographies or cultural landscapes.

 What is the Difference Between ‘Fashion Trend’ and ‘Fashion Fad’?